David Wheeler (stage director): Other regional theatres

 Wheeler also directed at regional theatres including the Guthrie Theater, Alley Theatre, Paper Mill Playhouse, Berkeley Repertory Theatre, Arizona Theatre Company, Pittsburgh Playhouse, Wellfleet Harbor Actors Theater, Gloucester Stage, and the Théâtre Charles de Rochefort in Paris, where he directed the French premiere of Edward Albee's The Zoo Story.

 At Trinity Repertory Company, Wheeler directed seventeen productions (from 1982–1993), including the world premiere of Tom Griffin's The Boys Next Door (later remounted at the A.R.T.), Hurlyburly, Fool for Love (with Richard Jenkins), A Lie of the Mind, Burn This, and The House of Blue Leaves.

 Good Will Hunting

 Wheeler taught a theatre directing class at Harvard in which Matt Damon was a student.
-Damon brought in his friend Ben Affleck to perform scenes in class from a draft of what would become their 1997 film Good Will Hunting.
+Damon brought in his friend Ben Affleck (whose father Timothy Affleck happened to be an actor and stage manager of the Theatre Company of Boston) to perform scenes in class from a draft of what would become their 1997 film Good Will Hunting.
 Wheeler appears in the end credits of the movie in the "Thanks to" section.
 At a benefit in 2000 for the American Repertory Theater that Affleck, brother Casey Affleck and Damon attended - where all three performed scenes directed by Wheeler from playwrights David Mamet, Steve Martin and Christopher Durang - Affleck said "David is why we're here.
 He was our acting coach."